This is a warm, cozy dessert to keep you satisfied all winter long.

 The chocolate fruit bake is topped with a crunchy sweet topping of oats and sunflower seeds that is friendly to all of my vegan and gluten free friends out there!
 Plus you get some added nutrients and plant based protein from the sunflower seeds and oats.
 Read more about the nutrition of both of these on the NS Kitchen here.

 Overall this is a super simple dessert or snack to make that keeps really well in the fridge in an airtight glass container (my secret weapon to batch cooking, btw).
 In fact, this recipe is from the Fall edition of the Society and is designed to be meal prep friendly for you to snack on all week.
 All of the recipes in the Society meal plans are super simple and still delicious so that you can meal prep like a boss in under 3 hours.
-You’ll get healthy meal plans, grocery shopping lists, wellness guides, and videos in the Society.
-Learn more about the NS Society here!
+You’ll get healthy meal plans, grocery shopping lists and more with the Guide to Master Meal Planning.